anuja2025/smart-pcos-diagnosis/README.md

 ## 📌 Overview

+The **Smart PCOS Prediction System** is an AI/ML-based project that uses the
+  • Logistic Regression
+  • Support Vector Machine (SVM)
+  • Random Forest Classifier
-The **Smart PCOS Prediction System** is an AI/ML-based project that uses the **Random Forest Classifier** to analyze health parameters and determine the *risk level of PCOS* (Polycystic Ovary Syndrome).
+  • XGBoost Classifier to analyze health parameters and determine the *risk level of PCOS* (Polycystic Ovary Syndrome).
 A beautiful **Gradio interface** makes it easy to input data and visualize results.

 This project demonstrates: